Low Income Rent to Own Homes: Rules Before You Sign

 How to Avoid It:

-- Work with mortgage brokers who specialise in affordable housing and understand legitimate rent-to-own programs based on income.
+• Work with mortgage brokers who specialize in affordable housing and understand legitimate income-based rent-to-own programs.

 Government and Local Support Programs to Know